Learn more about Academic Policies online.

 Leave of Absence - Undergraduate Students

 At the end of a semester, a student who has completed at least one full semester of work in residence and who is in good academic standing may apply for a leave of absence.
-A leave of absence requires approval of the academic advisor and the academic dean.
-The Leave of Absence form is available online through the Office of the Registrar under the heading, “Change in Enrollment Status.”
+A leave of absence requires the approval of the academic advisor and the academic dean.
+The Leave of Absence form is available online under the heading “Change in Enrollment Status” on the Forms page.

 All leaves must be requested before the beginning of the semester in which they are to take effect.
 An approved leave of absence cannot exceed 180 days in any 12-month period.
 Leaves are not granted to students who withdraw from the University during a semester.